quelcamara/my-personal-website/content/pages/posts/the-long-awaited-explanation-that-will-skill-you-on-telling-the-difference-among-ds-ai-ml-and-dl.md

 Digging a little bit deeper, we have DL that came as a complement to the ML algorithms to solve some restrictions when working with more complex type of data.
 That said, we can understand that DL is part of ML, being considered as a subclass within the whole package of ML algorithms.

-Finally, DS is well-known as a filed of study that is able to take advantage of all of these tools, and combine them along with some mathematical, statistical, and analytical knowledge to extract valuable information for the most varied domains.
+Finally, DS is well-known as a field of study that is able to take advantage of all of these tools, and combine them along with some mathematical, statistical, and analytical knowledge to extract valuable information for the most varied domains.

 ---
 **Here you can have some more valuable information:** <br/>